Flu now blamed for 84 child deaths, CDC says

 (CNN)The deaths of 22 more children from flu-related causes were reported Friday by the US Centers for Disease Control and Prevention in its weekly surveillance report.

-Those deaths bring the total number of childrend reported to have died to 84 since October when the current flu season began.
+Those deaths bring the total number of children reported to have died to 84 since October, when the current flu season began.
 Three out of four children who died from the flu had not gotten a flu vaccine, the acting director of the CDC said in a Thursday news conference.

-"We continue to recommend parents get their children vaccinated even though it's late in the season," said Dr. Anne Schuchat.
+"We continue to recommend parents get their children vaccinated even though it's late in the season," Dr. Anne Schuchat said.
 The season may continue for several more weeks, she added.

 Caused by viruses, flu is a contagious respiratory illness with mild to severe symptoms that can sometimes lead to death.

-The vaccine's performance in children was "better than we expected," said Schuchat following release of the CDC's midseason report of estimated vaccine effectiveness rates.
+The vaccine's performance in children was "better than we expected," Schuchat said after the release of the CDC's midseason report of estimated vaccine effectiveness rates.

-Overall, the vaccine was found to be just 36% effective against circulating flu strains, however, in children, the effectiveness rate was 59%.
+Overall, the vaccine was found to be just 36% effective against circulating flu strains; however, in children, the effectiveness rate was 59%.

 This means a vaccinated child has reduced his or her risk of getting sick and going to the doctor's office by more than half.

-CDC spokeswoman Kristen Nordlund said that flu activity is still high, however it did not increase significantly over the last week.
+CDC spokeswoman Kristen Nordlund said that flu activity is still high, but it did not increase significantly over the past week.

-"While this may mean that we've peaked, we won't know until know more until we see the data for the coming weeks," said Nordlund.
+"While this may mean that we've peaked, we won't know until know more until we see the data for the coming weeks," Nordlund said.

 Still, Schuchat noted that levels of flu-related illness across the nation are reaching peaks observed during the H1N1 pandemic season in 2009, though this year's flu is not pandemic.